Jtachan/PyQt-Sudoku/README.md

 - A random cell will be filled with the correct number, represented in green.
 - One of your numbers is colored red, only if it is incorrect.

+**Exit the game**

+To close the game, press the key 'ESC' or clock on the 'X' at the top right of the window.